Overpopulation

 Lesson plan overview

 This upper-intermediate lesson plan deals with the topic of overpopulation.
 Students will learn demographic terms, will practice describing demographic trends, and will discuss the issue of overpopulation, and the demographic situation in their country at length.
-You can combine it with other video-based lessons, such as “The happiest countries in the world”, “Brain drain”, “Climate refugees”, and “Seasonality in business” (for describing graphs)
+You can combine it with other video-based lessons, such as “The happiest countries in the world”, “Brain drain”, “Climate refugees”, and “Seasonality in business” (for describing graphs), as well as the worksheet “Phrasal verbs: trends and graphs“.

 The lesson starts with 2 speaking activities.
 First, students look at a list of global issues the world is facing today and discuss which ones they are most worried about, as well as the relationship between the different issues.
 Next, students are given a photo of a megacity, and discuss different questions about megacities.